STEMS: Supporting Teachers and Immigrant Students At School

 - Develop teachers' skills in the field of multilingualism/multiculturalism, diversity management, intercultural pedagogy.

-- Create an online toolkit, a sharing, interactive enviroment for teachers.
+- Create an online toolkit, a sharing, interactive environment for teachers.

 - Develop teaching methodologies to promote integration at school and to improve learning abilities for newly foreign students or drop out student.